OpenEvalProject/evals/manuscripts/elife-61718/v2/manuscript.md

 After analyzing the above presence of PACAP and its receptor PAC1 in sensory-cognitive to motor output, a question emerged: what would be the behavioral and neuronal activation consequences if PACAP signaling were deficient?

-## PACAP knockout impairs predator odor salience processing via reducing neuronal activation and vesicular transporter expression in key PACAP-PAC1 nuclei
+#### PACAP knockout impairs predator odor salience processing via reducing neuronal activation and vesicular transporter expression in key PACAP-PAC1 nuclei

 To assess the behavioral implications of PACAP action within one of these circuits, we examined the effect of knockout of PACAP expression in brain on defensive behavior initiated via olfaction, using a predator odor paradigm (Figure 8A and B).
 Using a modified open-field box with a lidded container with cat urine litter, and wild type (WT) and PACAP-deficient (KO) C57Bl/6N mice (Hamelink et al., 2002), we assessed the defensive locomotion patterns during cat odor exposure, which include displacement pattern in the four quadrants of the box; approach to the stimulus (urine-containing cat litter) with complete retreats and incomplete retreats; and periods of immobility (freezing behavior).
 DISH for fos, Slc17a7, Slc17a6, and Slc32a1 expression in the two experimental groups was performed and analyzed post hoc.

 ![Figure 8.](https://cdn.elifesciences.org/articles/61718/elife-61718-fig8-v2.jpg)

 **Figure 8.:** (A and B) Schematics of behavioral procedure using a modified open field test (OFT) to study defensive behavior during predator odor exposure, with typical behaviors of wild type (A: freezing) and PACAP KO (B, wandering, hyperactive and jumping) symbolized.
 (Ai and Bi) representative 2D movement tracking in the OFT of WT (Ai) and OK (Bi) mice, with dashed lines symbolizing complete (green lines) /incomplete (red lines) approach/sniff > retreat cycles.
 (Aii and Bii) 2D movement heat-map, WT, n = 9 mice; KO, n = 9 mice.
 (C) Pixel analysis reflecting total distance traveled in each of the four quadrants, being the Q1 the container located quadrant (clockwise numbering).
 The pixel numbers of per quadrant (Q) per mouse were compared that revealed a significant increase only in Q1 (WT vs KO, 26500 ± 3288 vs. 43640 ± 3921, *p<0.05.
 (D) Numbers of freezing, complete sniff>retreat or partial sniff>retreat episodes were assessed using Student t-test.
 For freezing (n = 8) and complete sniff>retreat (n = 9) behaviors, KO mice showed significant reduction WT:14.29 ± 2.18 vs KO: 3.18 ± 0.64; and WT: 5.89 ± 0.84 vs KO: 1.33 ± 0.17; for partial sniff>retreat behavior (n = 9) KO mice showed significant increase (WT: 0 vs KO: 2 ± 0.41).
 (E) Number of cells expressing fos mRNA 45 min after the predator odor test were quantified in a 0.0314 mm2 area and statistic significant differences between KO and WT were determined using a multiple t-test and the Bonferroni-Dunn method.
 There was a significant decrease in the expression of fos in the following regions of KO mice: olfactory bulb mitral layer ‘OB ml’ (WT: 44.4 ± 2.60 vs KO: 19.43 ± 1.25); olfactory bulb granule layer ‘OB gl’(WT: 21.43 ± 0.84 vs KO: 7.29 ± 0.52); medial amygdala ‘MeA’ (WT: 12 ± 0.44 vs KO: 5 ± 0.76); central amygdala ‘CeA’ (WT: 6.71 ± 0.57 vs KO: 2.71 ± 0.47); medial septum ‘MS’ (WT: 5.71 ± 0.42 vs KO: 3.71 ± 0.29); lateral septum ‘LS’ (WT: 14 ± 0.62 vs KO: 5.14 ± 0.56); bed nucleus of stria terminalis ‘BST’ (WT: 11.43 ± 0.57 vs KO: 3.57 ± 0.37); ventromedial hypothalamus ‘VMH’ (WT: 11.86 ± 0.91 vs KO: 4.86 ± 0.50); infralimbic cortex ‘IL’ (WT: 15.71 ± 0.714 vs KO: 9.86 ± 0.74); prelimbic cortex ‘PL’ (WT: 19.71 ± 0.97 vs KO: 11.43 ± 1.23); cingulate cortex ‘CG’ (WT: 24.28 ± 0.92 vs KO: 11.57 ± 1.15) and parabrachial nucleus ‘PB’ (WT: 30.71 ± 2.82 vs KO: 7.29 ± 1.02) and granule cell layer of cerebellum ‘CBgcl’ (WT: 13.14 ± 0.96 vs KO: 8 ± 0.76).
 In contrast, the number of fos nuclei was augmented in two motor related areas in KO animals related to WT: motor cortex, layer IV ‘MC IV’ (WT: 4.43 ± 0.65 vs KO: 26.71 ± 1.54) and motor cortex, layer V (WT: 5.28 ± 0.57 vs KO: 33.57 ± 1.43).
 (F and G) example of reduced fos expression pattern in central amygdala in KO mice and (H and I) augmented fos expression in primary motor cortex of KO mice.
 Scale bars: 200 µm for low-magnification and 20 µm for high-magnification insets.
 Statistic significant differences are depicted as ***p<0.001, **p<0.01, *p<0.05.
 Note that during the freezing analysis, two outliers, one in each experimental group were discarded because being 45 and 24 (counts), with 5 times and 11 times higher than the standard deviations for the corresponding groups, that is WT:14.29 ± 6.17 (mean ± SD) vs KO: 3.18 ± 1.80 (mean ± SD).
-This exclusion was based on criteria explained in NIH Rigor and Reproducibility Training course, https://www.nigms.nih.gov/training/documents/module4-sample-size-outliers-exclusion-criteria.pdf and http://www.itl.nist.gov/div898/handbook/prc/section1/prc16.htm.Figure 8—source data 1.Figure 8—source data 2.
+This exclusion was based on criteria explained in NIH Rigor and Reproducibility Training course, https://www.nigms.nih.gov/training/documents/module4-sample-size-outliers-exclusion-criteria.pdf and http://www.itl.nist.gov/div898/handbook/prc/section1/prc16.htm.

 Cat urine triggered purposeful movement such as sniff>retreat in WT subjects (Figure 8Ai, green dashed lines indicate complete sniff>retreat cycles).
 In contrast, the movement patterns exhibited by KO subjects consisted in sniff>retreat cycles of short distances and the mice often returned to the container location area (Figure 8Bi, red dashed lines indicate incomplete/short sniff>retreat cycles).
 PACAP-deficient mice had significant reduction of complete retreats (p<0.001) and significant augmentation of incomplete retreats (p<0.001) (Figure 8D).
 Figure 8Aii and Bii show the X-Y dimension movement heat-maps for each group.
 Movement analysis by quadrants showed a significant increase in pixel values of the KO group in the quadrant where the odorant container was located (Figure 8C, p<0.05, C1).
 It is worth mentioning that movement in Z dimension (repetitive jumping), characteristic of PACAP-deficient mice (Hashimoto et al., 2001) was not represented in the X-Y dimension heat maps, and investigating the phenomenon is beyond the scope of the study.
 KO mice also exhibited significant reduction in freezing behavior (Figure 8D, p<0.001).
 To test whether or not the behavior of PACAP-deficient mice could be explained in whole or part by hypo- or anosmia, a standard test for olfaction was carried out.
 Wild-type and PACAPko mice were tested for the ability to retrieve a buried cookie as described in Materials and methods.
 Retrieval times for wild-type and PACAP-deficient mice were not significantly different (wild-type retrieval latency 38.0 ± 10.4 s; PACAPko retrieval latency 44.5 ± 12 s, p=0.7058, t-test, n = 6/group, each group comprising three male and three female mice approximately 8 weeks of age).
 We conclude that PACAP-deficient and wild-type C57Bl6/N mice were equally able to locate a food source using olfaction.